DartmouthAlphaFold/CasY-project-coding/README.md

-# Private storage of all codes used for CasY structure prediction project
+## Private storage of all codes used for CasY structure project

 ### Folder ./alphafold
 Scripts for running AlphaFold on Dartmouth's Discovery cluster: